Synerty-Attune-Automation-Forks/Automate-Windows-Installation-with-autounattend-on-ESXi/README.md

 1. Builds a Win2022 UEFI Single ISO for macOS or Linux.
 2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows 10 (Win10) BIOS WinPE ISO on macOS or Linux Worker for ESXi

-### Autounattend Windows 10 (Win10) UEFI WinPE ISO on macOS or Linux Worker for ESXi

-### Autounattend Windows Server 2016 (Win2016) BIOS WinPE ISO on macOS or Linux Worker for ESXi

-### Autounattend Windows Server 2016 (Win2016) UEFI WinPE ISO on macOS or Linux Worker for ESXi

-### Autounattend Windows Server 2019 (Win2019) BIOS WinPE ISO on macOS or Linux Worker for ESXi

-### Autounattend Windows Server 2019 (Win2019) UEFI WinPE ISO on macOS or Linux Worker for ESXi

-### Autounattend Windows Server 2022 (Win2022) BIOS WinPE ISO on macOS or Linux Worker for ESXi

 ### Autounattend Windows Server 2022 (Win2022) UEFI WinPE ISO on macOS or Linux Worker for ESXi